Orchestrise/orchestrise/README.md

 # Orchestrise

-A lightweight, modular framework for defining, executing, and monitoring LLM chains.
+A lightweight, modular framework for defining, executing, and monitoring LLM chains with type safety and full observability.

 ## Core Principles